-Please note that the information above is not legal advice.
+This information is not legal advice.
 Legislation and procedures may change over time and the advice given is based on the information available at the current time.
-It is not necessarily comprehensive and will be subject to revision in the event of further government guidance and regulations.
+It may change based on further government guidance and regulations.
 This advice is not intended to be a definitive guide to or substitute for the relevant law.

-We are happy to provide information but cannot give advice on individual applications.
-Please seek legal and professional advice.
+We are happy to provide information but cannot give advice on individual applications, you can seek legal and professional advice.